128technology/docs/docs/cli_reference.md

 #### Description

-This command removes all administrator-added configuration, and restores the basic configuration to all of the 128T router&#x27;s factory default settings.
+This command removes all administrator-added configuration, and restores the basic configuration to all of the SSR router&#x27;s factory default settings.
 The PCLI will prompt for confirmation before resetting the configuration, unless the optional _force_ modifier is added.

 #### Example